soderlind/debug-bar-list-dependencies/README.md

 ### Installtion

-Download and add as a WordPres plugin
+Download and add as a WordPress plugin

 ### Use